-Capital contributions increased by \$1,555,000 or 7% from the previous fiscal year.
-The increase in capital contributions is primarily due to Aloha Stadium roof repairs and improvements.
-Current year improvements include replacement of the metal roof deck and transformers, various health and safety projects and rail analysis of stadium structural improvements and stability.
+Capital contributions decreased by \$2,012,000 or 35.2% from the previous fiscal year.
+The decrease in capital contributions is primarily due to completion of Aloha Stadium roof repairs and improvements.
+The completed improvements include replacement of the metal roof deck and transformers, various health and safety projects and rail analysis of stadium structural improvements and stability.